Updated 9th June 2017 with more landowner registers.

 Your money or your… map?

 Sadly, this obscure piece of legislation isn’t a silver bullet answer to this blog’s driving question of ‘Who owns England?’.
 As this survey has shown, the information obtainable from Highways Act landowner deposits remains piecemeal.
-Even with the 5 councils who’ve taken greater steps to make maps available, none of them let you download the GIS data – it’d be worth firing off some Freedom of Information requests to see if this is obtainable.
+Even with the councils who’ve taken greater steps to make maps available, none of them let you download the GIS data.
+(Since first writing this post, I’ve sent FOI requests to a number of the councils and some have released their GIS data to me – e.g. see my blog about West Berkshire land ownership here.
+I’ll be analysing and publishing more soon).

 Maps deposited under the Highways Act are never going to give us a comprehensive picture of land ownership.
 The best way to do that is to open up the Land Registry.
 But in the meantime, it’s another step towards holding large private landowners to account.
 Stand and deliver!